 Soprano Janet Ross is a core member of the Handel and Haydn Society, Boston Baroque, Emmanuel Music, Cantata Singers, and the Indictus Project.
 In 2021, she participated in the Tafelmusik Baroque Summer Institute and was excited to be a vocal fellow with the American Bach Soloists until the program was canceled due to COVID in both 2020 and 2021.
 For eleven years, she was a soprano section leader and frequent soloist at Church of the Redeemer-Chestnut Hill.
 Prepandemic, she performed with the Skylark Vocal Ensemble and was a soloist in Monteverdi’s Vespers of 1610 with Musica Sacra.

 Janet earned undergraduate degrees in piano and flute performance and a Master of Music in piano performance from the Indiana University Jacobs School of Music where she was named Chancellor’s Scholar, an award recognizing academic achievement and service to the school.
 As a pianist, Janet won myriad solo and concerto competitions, including the concerto competition, Schubert/Brahms Category, and Grand Prize in the Eastman School of Music’s Young Artists International Competition.
 She performed in recital at The Kennedy Center in Washington, DC, as the recipient of the VSAArts Panasonic Young Soloists Award.

-Janet teaches piano and voice lessons and co-teaches children’s choirs at Shady Hill School in Cambridge and Church of the Redeemer in Chestnut Hill, works for the Shady Hill School Teacher Training Center, and volunteers for the House Rabbit Network.
-She also serves on the Board of Trustees of Cantata Singers as the Chorus Vice President.
+Janet also has a M.Ed. in elementary education from UMass-Amherst, teaches piano and voice lessons, co-teaches the children’s choir at Church of the Redeemer-Chestnut Hill, and works for the Shady Hill School Teacher Training Center.
+She volunteers with the House Rabbit Network and serves on the Board of Trustees of Cantata Singers as the Chorus Vice President.